skrattaren/apf.rst/apf.rst

 + [p.
 69] "Of all the kitchens in all the town he could turn up in, he's turned up in this one."

-  "Casablanca_" reference.
+  *Casablanca* reference.
 See the annotation for p.
 51/48 of "Sourcery_".

 + [p.
 77] "'Haven't you heard of the Sisters Grim?
 Agoniza and Eviscera Grim? [...]'"